anarchy-ai/LLM-VM/src/llm_vm/agents/REBEL/README.md

   - LinkedIn: [Matthew Mirman](https://www.linkedin.com/in/matthewmirman/)

 These talented individuals have brought their expertise and passion to make REBEL a reality.
 Connect with them and get to know more about their contributions.

-Feel free to reach out to us if you have any questions or feedback.
-Happy coding! 🎉🚀